pquynhvu/website/content/authors/admin/_index.md

     In particular, I aim to develop statistical methods that address inferential challenges induced by computational constraints for high-dimensional data and varying-dimension parameter space in Bayesian framework.
 In my past life, I had conducted research on Markov Chain Monte Carlo, agent-based modeling, and variational Bayes.
-My CV can be found [here](./resume.pdf).
   </p>
   <p align="justify">
-    Non-academic-wise, I really enjoy reading, crocheting, and hiking.
-I'm also a coffee enthusiast!!
+    Non-academic-wise, I am passionate about improving statistical communication and overall statistical literacy and increasing the representation of women in STEM and other quantitative fields.
+Outside of work, I enjoy reading, crocheting, and hiking, and I am also a coffee enthusiast!
   </p>
 </body>

+My full CV can be found [here](./uploads/resume.pdf).